astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 As you follow the guide linked above, keep in mind:

-- Astronomer currently supports Kubernetes versions 1.14, 1.15, 1.16 and 1.17 on EKS.
+- Astronomer currently supports Kubernetes versions 1.16, 1.17, and 1.18 on EKS.
+For more information, refer to [Version Compatibility Reference](https://www.astronomer.io/docs/enterprise/stable/resources/version-compatibility-reference).
 - We generally advise running the EKS control plane in a single security group.
 The worker nodes you spin up should have the same setup as the EKS control plane.
 - All security and access settings needed for your worker nodes should be configured in your Cloud Formation template.
 - If you create an EKS cluster from the UI, `kubectl` access will be limited to the user who created the cluster by default.